hasina-md/informations_about_saellities/README.md

 >The satellite is an artificial object which has been deliberately put into space for different purposes like remote sensing, weather forecasting, image mapping, education, and research.

+## Mongo DB is not a SQL
+> It follows    *JSON*  format for storing the data.

+as example, here I  am taking inf.about satellites  & its importance.

+first we will create a DB with a defined *collection name*.

+next there is two ways to insert data
+#### 1. Either we can _import a file_ or _insert a doc._

+2. we can insert data with _MONGOSH_    >test.

+for insert a single data db. collection name

+db.launches.inertONE({
+    "satellite_name" : "Chandrayaan-1",
+    "year" : 2008,
+    "imp" : "first lunar probe"
+})